Skip to main content

 Bill remembers that he was attached to the 5th Rangers during their D-Day landing at Omaha Beach, rejoining the Ghost Army a few days later.
 His closest colleagues in the unit consisted of Joe Martino, Al Muenchen, and Charles Conrow.

-Bill was diagnosed with infectious hepatitis while serving in France.
+Bill was wounded during the war, and still has the piece of shrapnel they pried out of his head.
+He was also diagnosed with infectious hepatitis while serving in France.
 A June, 1945 newspaper article reported that he was convalescing at Welch Convalescent Hospital in Daytona Beach, FL, undergoing a "reconditioning program."
 His wife and son were living in Birmingham.
 He was discharged on September 28, 1945.

-Following the war, Bill had a career as a dancer on Broadway and as a professional water skier.
+Following the war, Bill had a career as a dancer in Showboat on Broadway and as a professional water skier.
+In the latter role he stunt doubled for Esther Williams in some of the scenes in the movie Easy to Love.
 He and Lucy had two more children: Randolph Edward (“Ed”) and Kathy Diane.

 By 1956, the family (along with Bill's father Z.S.) were in Tampa FL.
 Bill and his father were written up in a newspaper notice for doing business as Utopia Marine in Tampa.